queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 36,000

 As a bonus action, you choose a creature you can see within 30m.
 For the next minute, you deal an extra 1d6 damage to the target whenever you hit it with a weapon attack, and you have advantage on any Wisdom (Perception) or Wisdom (Survival) check you make to find it.
-You can use this feature 3 times per long rest..
+You can use this feature 3 times per long rest.